mobile app bar

 Former Auburn quarterback and NFL MVP Cam Newton during Auburn Tigers Pro Day at Woltosz Football Performance Center in Auburn, Ala., on Tuesday, March 21, 2023.

-Adding to the list of reasons why coaches and programs should implement such clauses, Newton mentioned that skipping games should have consequences, just as any other job.
-“If your dad doesn’t show up to work, if your mama doesn’t show up to work, do they still get paid?” he asked.
+Skipping games should have consequences, just like any other job, felt Cam, adding: “If your dad doesn’t show up to work, if your mama doesn’t show up to work, do they still get paid?”

 “It’s no more amateur sports, bro,” Cam added.
-“When they agree to say NIL is free… able to do that shit, bro, they’re professionals, so hold them accountable like professionals.
+“When they agree to say NIL is free… able to do that sh*t, bro, they’re professionals, so hold them accountable like professionals.
 If they don’t want to play the bowl game, cool, that’s fine, but that money that we gave you for the regular season and bowl games, give some of that money back.”

 Star players featuring in bowl games certainly make the CFB tradition special for fans.
-While an injury is always a possibility, most players don’t even play in their rookie season.
-They will have enough time to recover.
-Still, from a business standpoint, sitting out makes sense, especially with the packed schedule ahead for draft prospects — as does forfeiting the money Cam is referring to.
+However, most players don’t even play in their rookie season.
+While an injury is always a possibility, they will have enough time to recover.

 Post Edited By:Samnur Reza